Bhajan Sopori: Career

 Sopori gave his first public performance in 1953, at the age of five.
-He learned western classical music from Washington University & Hindustani from his grandfather S.C.
+He learned western classical music from Washington University in St. Louis & Hindustani from his grandfather S.C.
 Sopori and father Shambhoo Nath.

-Sopori has taught music at Washington University, US.
+Sopori has taught music at Washington University.
 His performances have been broadcast in India and seen by both cultural associations there and by audiences in countries such as Belgium, Egypt, England, Germany, Norway, Syria and the USA.
 Sopori stated that "he worked with All India Radio in 1990, when he was transferred to Delhi," and that "no music was produced from the valley.
 There was not even a tabla player to accompany him" when he returned.

 Sopori Baaj

-A result of decades of experimentation and innovation, Sopori's Santoor and its playing style (now known as 'Sopori Baaj') stands out from his other contemporary Classical Santoor pioneers, namely, Shivkumar Sharma and Tarun Bhattacharya, through its novel construction, further adoption of Dhrupad aesthetics, and its variety of kalam (wooden mallets).
+A result of decades of experimentation and innovation, Sopori's Santoor and its playing style (now known as 'Sopori Baaj') stands out for its further adoption of Dhrupad aesthetics, and its variety of kalam (wooden mallets).

 Originating from the Santoor used in Sufiana Mausiqi, the Sopori Santoor is essentially an expanded version, covering more than 5 1/2 octaves, adorned with certain classical innovations including an attached tumba (goard) to enhance the posture and bass of the instrument (also used for Sitar and other Hindustani Classical instruments), sympathetic strings (or 'tarab', also found on many instruments in the Hindustani tradition), and thick strings that produce a singing glide when pressure is applied, an emulation of a technique that is essential in Indian music called Meend.

 Like Dhrupad, the Sopori Baaj places much emphasis on the Raag Alaap (the elaboration of a Raga without percussion), using a heavier pair of kalam to enhance the sustain of a single note.
 Sopori's Santoor playing style is also unique in its consistent use of the Pakhawaj along with Tabla for accompaniment.
 During exploration of the composition, the Sopori style favors virtuosity on rhythm and the splitting of musical time, generously employing string muting and rapid movements throughout.